teknopaul/adj/readme.md

 ## Audio latency

 - This is midi toy, so there is no audio buffering, alsa seems to keep perfect time but takes significantly longer than 10ms to stop / start.
-- The control loops (currently) have a resolution of 1/4 of a beat for the keyboard input, which is not sufficient to punch the first beat of a drum machine like you might with an MPC, its sufficient for beat mixing tho.
 - Midi controllers have no delay (technically `snd_seq_event_input()` in blocking mode has some latency but its not noticeable)
 - Quantized restart has a noticeable `50ms` latency not sure if its alsa or my midi devices I'm testing with.
 Fixed with a nudge.
-- Quantized loop restarting seems to work better with alsa sync (`-y`),
+- Quantized loop restarting seems to work better with alsa sync (`-y`).
 - Some future version may implement times that attempt to predict alsa restart latency, its technically possible but fiddly.
 - `libadj` is written in C and CPU usage on my laptop is minimal, even when running it uses less CPU than many idle applications.
+- syncing based on the apparition of UDP packets on the network naturally has latency involved.
+- My XDJs mk1s cant keep time to millisecond resolution, maybe newer devices can.

 ## Bugs

-via gitlab if you find something.
+via github if you find something. packet timing is ~20ms off not sure if this is libdj or CDJs themselves.

+## Status

+Basics tested on a single machine.
+Very much in development, API is not stable yet.

 ## Author